rsmets/personal-site/src/content/work/gen-ai-david.md

 https://github.com/rsmets/ai-narrator

-I originally forked the project that would run as a local python app that would take continues images and contiously feed them to the Vision API.
-I made significant improvements to the original open source project and contributed many of them back to the original project.
-My favorite addition was creating more photobooth like experience option where you could have groups of individuals pose, capture an image, then have David Attenborough narrate it for you.
-It made for a fun party photobooth!
+The project began as a fork of an existing open-source Python application that continuously captured images and processed them through the Vision API.
+I made significant improvements to the original codebase and contributed many of these enhancements back to the community.
+My favorite addition was creating a photobooth-like experience, where groups of individuals could pose, capture an image, and hear David Attenborough narrate it.
+This feature added a fun, interactive element, making it a hit at parties!

 _An instance of Photobooth mode fun._